RFR RELEASE DATE: Wednesday, May 6, 2026

 APPLICATION PROCESS:

-The application portal opens on April 22, 2025 via Submittable.
+The application portal opens on Wednesday, May 6, 2026, via https://mott.submittable.com/submit.
 In order to apply, the applicant must create or maintain an account on Submittable.com.
-A completed application package must include all required fields and attach a list of your organization’s governing board, campaign creative samples from FY25, and a completed excel spreadsheet using the template provided.
+A completed application package must include all required fields and attach a list of your organization’s governing board, campaign creative samples from FY26, and a completed excel spreadsheet using the template provided.

-Grant questions are due to MOTT by May 28, 2025 at 3:00p.m., and applicants with technical submission questions must be in touch with MOTT by May 30, 2025 at noon.
-Please submit any technical questions regarding Submittable to webmanager.mott@mass.gov.
+Grant questions are due to MOTT by Monday, June 1, 2026 at 5:00 PM, and applicants with technical submission questions must be in touch with MOTT by Friday, June 5, 2026 at noon.

-MOTT staff will schedule marketing plan presentations during the month of June, either in-person or virtually.
-Following the completion of these presentations, a team of MOTT staff will evaluate the eligible applications according to the Review Criteria, and MOTT anticipates awards notifications to follow in July.
+MOTT will schedule 45-minute virtual marketing plan presentations during the months of June and July.
+Following the completion of these presentations, a team of MOTT staff will evaluate the eligible applications according to the Review Criteria, and MOTT anticipates awards notifications to follow in early August.

-Once the FY25 Gaming Revenue is confirmed, the total FY26 pool of funding for this grant program will be finalized.
+Once the FY26 Gaming Revenue is confirmed, the total FY27 pool of funding for this grant program will be finalized and any legislatively mandated allocations and collaborative research program costs will be deducted.

 Note: To ensure that MOTT adheres to professional standards of economic impact analysis and performance tracking/monitoring, the Recipients are required to participate in a collaborative research program that ensures accurate regional data that allows comparable and directional data, extends state level data to regional levels, and establishes a mechanism for exchanging ideas and best practices for centralizing data collection and disbursement.
 Research includes lodging data by region and other geographic regions on a daily, weekly, monthly and annual basis.

-Finally, the balance of the budget appropriation is divided into Grant Awards among the successful eligible applicants according to the Review Criteria.
+The balance of the budget appropriation will then be divided into Grant Awards among the successful eligible applicants according to the Review Criteria.

 Grant Awards will be communicated by Award Letter and Grant Agreements distributed via the online portal Submittable.
 Grant awards will also be posted to COMMBUYS.

-FY26 Grant Awards will be disbursed based on appropriations, in accordance with legislative requirements and Office of the Comptroller regulations.
-Grant funds will not be disbursed until the completion and execution of all required documents, including the grant agreement (including scope and budget sections) and the regional tourism council contract.
+FY27 Grant Awards will be disbursed based on appropriations, in accordance with legislative requirements and Office of the Comptroller regulations.
+Grant funds will be disbursed after the completion and execution of all required documents, including the grant agreement (including scope and budget sections) and the regional tourism council contract.
+For FY27, MOTT recommends the distribution of 25% of the RTC’s FY26 grant allocation as soon as funds are available to assist with funding RTC marketing efforts, and thereafter, one (1) additional distribution of the balance of the RTC’s final allocation for FY27.

 This payment option has been selected for this grant program as the most efficient and cost-effective distribution method in light of the relatively known pool of applicants, sophistication of applicants, past performance of applicants and joint desire to support the continuity of any approved tourism programs spanning multiple fiscal years.

 MOTT will recoup any Grant Funds that cannot be supported by documentation of expenditure on eligible costs.
-MOTT will recoup any Grant Funds that are not met with corresponding Matching Funds at the end of FY26 and before August 31, 2026.
+MOTT will recoup any Grant Funds that are not met with corresponding Matching Funds at the end of FY27 and before Monday, August 31, 2027.

 ELIGIBLE COSTS AND FINANCIAL REQUIREMENTS

 Any funds exceeding the 1:1 match may be carried over as matched funding into the next fiscal year if not expended in the current fiscal year.
-If the RTC does not meet the 1:1 Matching Funds obligation during the grant period, the RTC must contact MOTT and return the unmatched Grant Funds to MOTT not later than August 31, 2026.
+For emphasis, the match may only be carried over for one fiscal year.
+If the RTC does not meet the 1:1 Matching Funds obligation during the grant period, the RTC must contact MOTT and return the unmatched Grant Funds to MOTT not later than August 31, 2027.

 Funds raised and distributed through a Tourism Destination Marketing District (“TDMD”) Fund are ineligible and cannot be applied as matching funds.
-TDMD funds and funds from other non-governmental sources (not Grant Funds and not Matching Funds) may be eligible for use in any way consistent with an RTC’s mission and Generally Accepted Accounting Principles, and this may include travel, entertainment or equipment.
+TDMD funds and funds from other non-governmental sources (not Grant Funds and not Matching Funds) are not reviewed directly by MOTT and may be eligible for use in any way consistent with an RTC’s mission and Generally Accepted Accounting Principles, and this may include travel, entertainment or equipment.

 Eligible costs are limited to the projects and activities in the approved Marketing Plan and budget.
 Eligible salaries and administrative/overhead costs are limited.
 Eligible costs requirements apply to the Grant Funds awarded, the required Matching Funds, and interest generated by the Grant Funds.
-All grant funds must be obligated by June 30, 2026, unless an extension is requested and approved by MOTT.
-Extension requests must be submitted to MOTT by April 1, 2026.
-A statement of obligation is required regarding any funds that are obligated but not yet spent with the FY26 Year-End Report.
+All grant funds must be obligated by June 30, 2027, unless an extension is requested and approved by MOTT.
+Extension requests must be submitted to MOTT by Wednesday, April 1, 2027.
+A statement of obligation is required regarding any funds that are obligated but not yet spent with the FY27 Year-End Report.

-Salaries for direct marketing salaries/benefits are capped at 20% of the Grant Funds amount and 20% of the Matching Funds amount.
-Direct marketing salaries paid by the Grant Funds and Matching Funds must be associated with time spent on projects and activities in the approved Marketing Plan.
+Salaries for direct marketing salaries/benefits are capped at 20% of the Grant Funds amount.
+Direct marketing salaries paid by the Grant Funds must be associated with time spent on projects and activities in the approved Marketing Plan.

 • Costs incurred before the execution of a Grant Agreement unless processed through Settlement and Release at the time of contracting and initial disbursement